sfbatchelor/ProjectTemplate/Content/ReadMe.md

 # Content
 Code loaded dynamically by Application.exe.
-Contains function analouges of ofApp, the main application class in openframeworks that hook into the one being used by Application.exe.
+Contains callbacks for ofApp, the main application class in the executable.